Stroboscopic measurements in Markov networks: Exact generator reconstruction vs. thermodynamic inference: Comparison to complementary results in thermodynamic inference

-Recent advances in thermodynamic inference consider bounds on not only entropy production but also affinities of driving cycles for different notions of partial information like transitions \cite{vdm22}, cross-correlations \cite{ohga23}, or states \cite{lian23}.
-In the particular scenario of stroboscopic measurements, we can apply the result of Ref. \cite{lian23} directly, which formulates a bound on the sum over all cycle affinities in the system in terms of the propagators $\G{i}{j}$.
-The bound takes the form
+Recent advances in thermodynamic inference consider bounds on not only entropy production but also affinities of driving cycles for different notions of partial information like transitions \cite{vdm22}, cross-correlations \cite{ohga23}, or states \cite{lian23}. \re{In the particular scenario of stroboscopic measurements, Ref. \cite{lian23} reports a conjectured bound on the sum over all cycle affinities in the system in terms of the propagators $\G{i}{j}$, which is supported by numerical evidence for small networks of size $N \leq 4$.
+The bound takes the form}

-where $\mathcal{C}_0$ is an arbitrary cycle in the system.
+\re{where $\mathcal{C}_0$ is a cycle in the system that contains four states at most}.
 We note that $\mathcal{C}_0$ need not be a valid cycle in the topology of the underlying Markov network; for example, $\mathcal{C}_0 = (1,2,4, 1)$ is a valid choice for the four-state network depicted in Figure \ref{fig:diamond_nw_with_optimal_bound}.
-We investigate this bound for the four-state network of Figure \ref{fig:diamond_nw_with_optimal_bound}.
-For the particular topology of this network, we can use Eq.
-(25) of Ref. \cite{lian23} to improve the bound by a factor of $1/2$, leading to
+We investigate this bound for the four-state network of Figure \ref{fig:diamond_nw_with_optimal_bound}. \re{For this particular network topology, our own numerical evidence (cf. Figure \ref{fig:scatterplot_affinity}) suggests that the bound can be improved by a factor of $1/2$, which leads to}